The Immorality of Enforcing Victimless Crimes

 Its the Enforcement of Victimless Crimes that Leads to Unintended Deaths, Riots, and Racial/Societal Division

-When the police are busting murders, rapists, and thieves then everyone loves the police!
+When the police are busting murderers, rapists, and thieves then everyone loves the police!
 It is the enforcement of victimless crimes that leads to the murder of innocents.
 Because these laws can be selectively enforced, racist police officers can target peaceful people of color on the streets and highways where their cars are searched looking for “illegal” drugs that are often less harmful than what is available in the “legal” pharmacy.

 Breonna Taylor, Rashard Brooks, and Eric Garner are just a few of the victims who have been murdered by police enforcing victimless crimes.
 Many of these deaths have resulted in rioting, multi-million dollar judgments paid for by tax payers, retribution killings of police officers, and other unintended consequences.